beingsane/twitter-old-design/README.md

-# Make twitter great again
+# Twitter - Old Design
 > Chrome Extension - Get your old twitter UI back!

 Reverts the recent twitter UI change that introduced the rounded corners, outlined icons and different icons in the twitter stream